Here's what we know about King Charles III's upcoming Coronation; is Prince Harry coming?

 Is Prince Harry going to the Coronation?

-The Duke and Duchess of Sussex, Harry and Megan, have had a strained relationship with the royal family following a host of accusations levied against them.
+The Duke and Duchess of Sussex, Harry and Megan, have had a strained relationship with the royals after levying many accusations against them.
 This led many to question if the two, now living in California, would be invited at all.

 However, Hello Magazine confirmed that a spokesperson for the pair said: "I can confirm The Duke has recently received email correspondence from His Majesty's office regarding the coronation.